Ready to start transitioning from breastmilk to whole milk? Learn how to wean from breastfeeding to whole milk at one year old.

-After all, for the first year of life, babies rely on breastmilk or formula as their main source of nutrition—anything else is supplemental.
-But in turning one, their stomachs are now more able to digest whole milk and rely on solid food for sustenance.
+For the first year of life, babies rely on breastmilk or formula as their main source of nutrition—anything else is supplemental.
+But in turning one, their stomachs are now better able to digest whole milk and rely on solid food for sustenance.

-Now, while my breastfeeding journey didn’t exactly start off without a hitch, I actually didn’t mind nursing my baby.
+Now, while my breastfeeding journey didn’t exactly start off without a hitch, I actually enjoyed nursing my baby.
 In fact, it would be a bittersweet close to that stage in his life.

 But what I was most excited to finally do away with was pumping.
 I was working in an office and away from my baby for several hours a day.
 That meant that every morning, I’d have to lug my pump, parts, and bottles to work and set aside times of the day to express milk.

-It also meant coming home with bottles of milk to store, and pump parts to wash, because I had to do this every day for months.
+It also meant coming home with bottles of milk to store and pump parts to wash because I had to do this nearly every day for months.
 With that one-year mark looming ahead, I was more than ready to ditch the pump and finally offer my baby whole milk.

 But of course, I had questions.